FablabTorino/tinyMatrix/README.md

 # TinyMatrix
-EN a Tiny Matrix, also called e-jewel, is a little electronic Jewel that changes animations every time you press the button.
+A Tiny Matrix, also called e-jewel, is a little electronic Jewel that changes animations every time you press the button.

 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/both.jpg " width="400" />